 Healthy Diet Choices

-Although we all have different preferences to what kinds of foods we eat, there are some general rules that apply to how much and how often we should eat certain things.
+Despite our personal preferences, some general rules apply to how much and how often we should eat certain things.
 The best way to know what works for your body is to practice intuitive eating.

 Have you been craving any foods lately?
 Usually, that’s a sign that your body has a deficiency in some vitamin or mineral and looking to fill that need.
-If you also pay attention to when your body is hungry and when it is close to being full, you know when to eat or when to stop.
-It can take practice learning how to read your body’s language, but it can make a huge difference in how you care for yourself.
+If you also pay attention to when your body is hungry or feels full, you’ll know when to eat or when to stop.
+It can take practice learning how to read your body’s language (and listening to it), but it can make a huge difference in how you care for yourself.

 You don’t need to overwhelm yourself; big changes come from small changes over time.
 If you want to make changes to this dimension, I encourage you to view it as an act of self-love to help your body get all the nutrients and minerals it needs to stay balanced.
 If you don’t feel you need or want to change your eating patterns or food choices, honor that choice and do what feels right for you.